pnnl/tesp/examples/analysis/glm_dsot/README.md

 - Check identical date ranges and time periods of evaluation between cases (for example in `DSO_Total_Loads.csv`).

 - Check that DSO revenues equal expenses (capital and operating) within cases in `DSO_CFS_summary.csv`.

-## Move run files over to a sharefolder (FOR PNNL USERS ONLY):

-If you would like to share your results with your team or access the run files from your PC:

-1. Navigate to the folder one directory above the run folder you would like to move

-2. `sudo mount -t cifs //pnnlfs09.pnl.gov/sharedata37_op$/DSOT  /mnt/dsot -o username=[USER]`

-3. `sudo cp -r [run_folder] /mnt/dsot/run_outputs/Rates_Scenario/.`

-*Note instructions will change based on mount location, folder, and target directory.*

-If choosing to delete run folders to clear up room, do so from the mobaxterm terminal rather than VSCode to ensure they are cleared from the disk.